sagnikc395/BCO_assignment/README.md

 # Homework 1 for CS 690 Human-Centric Machine Learning

 ### Recommended: Installation Ubuntu
-First it is recommended that you install anaconda: <https://www.anaconda.com/products/distribution> a popular python distribution and software management platform.
+~First it is recommended that you install anaconda: <https://www.anaconda.com/products/distribution> a popular python distribution and software management platform.~
+Can just use `uv`.

 Next, git clone this repository.